 Link to Tennessee Exemption information:

 49-50-802.
-Information about meningococcal disease and the effectiveness of vaccination.
+Information about meningococcal disease and influenza and the effectiveness of vaccination.
+[Effective on July 1, 2017]

-Non-public schools shall provide parents and guardians with information about meningococcal disease and the effectiveness of vaccination against meningococcal disease at the beginning of every school year.
-This information shall include the causes, symptoms, and the means by which meningococcal disease is spread and the places where parents and guardians may obtain additional information and vaccinations for their children.
-Nothing in this section shall be construed to require a non-public school to provide or purchase vaccine against meningococcal disease.
-[Acts 2005, ch.
-177, § 3.]
+(a) Nonpublic schools shall provide parents and guardians with information about meningococcal disease and the effectiveness of vaccination against meningococcal disease at the beginning of every school year.
+This information shall include the causes, symptoms and the means by which meningococcal disease is spread and the places where parents and guardians may obtain additional information and vaccinations for their children.
+Nothing in this subsection (a) shall be construed to require a non-public school to provide or purchase vaccine against meningococcal disease.